Developer-DAO/academy/README.md

 `http://localhost:3000` in your browser.

 Also it's handy to install the Prettier plugin for your browser.
 You can then use it to automatically format files.
-It helps keep the code base tiday, for Typescript, MDX and Markdown files.
+It helps keep the code base tidy, for Typescript, MDX and Markdown files.

 **VSCode Remote Containers (alternative setup)**